Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 To be recognised as a trade union, the union must:

 - have a certain number of contributions;

-- have at least two years of existence as a group; and
+- be at least two years old; and

 - have received at least 10% of the votes at the last works council or staff delegate election held by the company.

 Collective bargaining exists at the national/industry level (eg, for national collective bargaining agreements) and the company/group level (eg, for intra-company agreements).
 Depending on the number of employees, companies may be subject to mandatory collective bargaining on an annual basis regarding specific subjects such as pay or gender equity.